pkp/ojs/docs/README-DEV.md

 ### Database Queries

-* SQL queries should use the ADOdb abstraction layer.
+* SQL queries should use the ADOdb or Laravel abstraction layer.
 * SQL should use placeholders for variables.
 * Explicit typecasts should be used where possible in variable replacements.
 * For example: